Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Applications in Hyperspectral Image Processing and Analysis

 Taking a different approach, Qu et al. \cite{ref101} combined a diffusion model with both a super-resolution (SR) network and a classification network.
-This allowed for the progressive reconstruction of high-quality images by iteratively performing image super-resolution and classification tasks, creating a mutual guidance mechanism.
-By utilizing multi-scale classification results to guide the target-scale image in learning new knowledge and further reconstructing high-quality images, both super-resolution and classification performance were significantly improved.
-Jiang et al. proposed an image fusion classification network based on Denoising Diffusion Probabilistic Models (DDPMs) \cite{ref172}, which demonstrated a significant improvement in classification accuracy after fusion.
-Similarly, Zhu et al. introduced a Spatial-Spectral Diffusion Comparison Representation Network (DiffCRN), also based on DDPMs \cite{ref169}.
-This network incorporates a spatially self-attentive denoising module (SSAD) and a spectral group self-attentive denoising module (SGSAD).
-It enhances the efficiency of spectral-spatial feature learning by designing new DDPM loss functions and Contrastive Learning (CL) with Log Absolute Error (LAE).
-Furthermore, the inclusion of an adaptive weighted addition module (AWAM) and a cross-time step spectral spatial fusion module (CTSSFM) effectively mitigates interference from spatial spectral heterogeneity and noise effects, leading to better classification.
+This made it possible to gradually rebuild high-quality images by doing image super-resolution and classification tasks over and over again, which created a system of mutual guidance.
+Physically, the low spatial resolution of HSI frequently leads to "mixed pixels," which severely degrades pixel-wise classification accuracy.
+By using the diffusion model to hallucinate sub-pixel spatial details while strictly conditioned on classification maps, the framework ensures that the generated spatial textures correspond rigorously to physically meaningful material boundaries.
+Using multi-scale classification results to help the target-scale image learn new things and make high-quality images again made both super-resolution and classification performance much better.
+Jiang et al. introduced an image fusion classification network using denoising diffusion probabilistic models (DDPM) \cite{ref172}, achieving a significant improvement in classification accuracy after fusion by leveraging the generative prior to correct spectral shifting.
+In the same way, Zhu et al. came up with a Spatial-Spectral Diffusion Comparison Representation Network (DiffCRN), which is also based on DDPMs \cite{ref169}.
+There is a spatially self-attentive denoising module (SSAD) and a spectral group self-attentive denoising module (SGSAD) in this network.
+This decoupled attention design explicitly mirrors the dual physical nature of HSI: the spatial attention captures local texture continuity, while the spectral group attention preserves the highly correlated, long-range dependencies across continuous wavelength bands.
+The efficiency of spectral feature learning is enhanced by introducing a novel DDPM loss function and contrastive learning (CL) with log absolute error (LAE).
+Furthermore, the incorporation of an adaptive weighting addition module (AWAM) and a cross-temporal spectral fusion module (CTSSFM) mitigates the impact of spatial spectral heterogeneity and noise inherent to physical sensor capturing, thereby improving classification accuracy.

+To address spatial distortion and parameter bias during application, Zhou et al. proposed a Model-Embedded Two-Stage Diffusion (MTDiff) method \cite{ref196} for the unsupervised reconstruction of high-spatial-resolution HSI.
+Based on an estimated degradation model, a well-designed dual-resolution diffusion model progressively perturbs and denoises the image, achieving a fidelity-preserving reconstruction with high interpretability.
+Crucially, substituting a generic neural network with an explicit physical degradation model—which mathematically formulates the hyperspectral sensor's spatial blurring and spectral downsampling processes—forces the diffusion's reverse sampling to act as a rigorous solver for a physically ill-posed inverse problem, rather than a mere pixel generator.
+This guarantees that the reconstructed high-resolution HSI strictly obeys the original radiometric constraints.